 Other features of this race winning bike include five speed non-indexed derailleur gears, single pivot brakes, and a steel frame.

 So, why is the quill stem of significance ?
 Last year it was one of the points criticised by a clueless British newspaper reviewing a "the cheapest bicycle in the UK".
-There were many things wrong with that bike, but having a quill stem was not one of them.
-It's better to get information about bikes from people who know about bikes, and of course most of the people who bought one of those Asda bikes would have been better off with something like this.
+There were many things wrong with that bike, but amongst the things picked out by the Guardian journalist was the quill stem, as if this was an actual problem.
+It's not.
+Quill stems work on millions of bikes every day and they simplify adjustment without extra expense.
+It's a shame that the newspaper decided to try to offer advice as it was not good advice.
+It's always better to get information about bikes from people who know about bikes, and of course most of the people who bought one of those Asda bikes would have been better off with something like this.

 The bike is from the Velorama bicycle museum in Nijmegen.
 It was on display in Assen at the start of the Vuelta a Espana last year.